New Orleans Saints bounty scandal: Investigation

 NFL Commissioner Roger Goodell launched the investigation into the bounty program allegations.

 In the 2010 offseason, the NFL claimed that an anonymous player told NFL officials that the Saints had targeted Favre and Warner as part of a bounty program administered by Williams; the NFL's security department found the allegations credible enough to open an investigation.
-However, the players and team officials interviewed all denied that any bounty program existed, and the player who was claimed to have made the initial report, former Minnesota Vikings defensive lineman Jimmy Kennedy, stated that the NFL's story about him was a lie and described the NFL's investigation as "shoddy, careless, [and] shameful".
+However, the players and team officials interviewed all denied that any bounty program ever existed, and the player who was claimed to have made the initial report, former Minnesota Vikings defensive lineman Jimmy Kennedy, stated that the NFL's story about him was a lie and described the NFL's investigation as "shoddy, careless, [and] shameful".
 Kennedy further stated he felt "damaged by the NFL's complete disregard for truth and integrity".

-The NFL began investigating the Saints in 2010 in response to allegations of deliberate attempts to injure players during the 2009–10 playoffs, but the investigation stalled until late in the 2011 season.
+The NFL began investigating the Saints in 2010 in response to allegations of deliberate attempts to injure players during the 2009–10 playoffs, but the case went cold until it was reopened late in the 2011 season.
 On March 2, 2012, the NFL announced that it had evidence that defensive coordinator Gregg Williams had created the program soon after his arrival in 2009, and alleged that "between 22 and 27 Saints players" were involved.
 Williams and the players pooled their own money to pay out performance bonuses.
 It also asserted that head coach Sean Payton tried to cover up the scheme, and that he and general manager Mickey Loomis failed to shut it down when ordered to do so by team owner Tom Benson.
-Since then, Williams has been accused of operating similar schemes during his tenure as defensive coordinator of the Tennessee Oilers/Titans and (since renamed) Washington Redskins and as head coach of the Buffalo Bills; the NFL briefly investigated these allegations but elected to focus on the Saints.
+Since then, Williams was accused of operating similar schemes during his tenure as defensive coordinator of the Tennessee Oilers/Titans and (since renamed) Washington Redskins and as head coach of the Buffalo Bills; the NFL briefly investigated these allegations, but elected to focus solely on the Saints.

 In December 2012, CBS News reported on an interview it conducted with DeMaurice Smith, the then-executive director of the National Football League Players Association, regarding the "bounty program".
-Smith stated he had reviewed nearly 50,000 pages of evidence and nearly 20 hours of testimony and concluded "there was certainly no evidence that the bounties existed".
+Smith stated he had reviewed nearly 50,000 pages of evidence and nearly 20 hours of testimony and concluded, "There was certainly no evidence that the bounties existed".
 Smith also stated that the NFL should apologize for how they conducted the investigation because they had "maligned the character of good players".